-A SIMPLE ORDER FOR SUNDAY WORSHIP DURING TRINITY SEASON
+A SIMPLE ORDER FOR SUNDAY WORSHIP DURING THE KINGDOM SEASON

 You may wish to sing or listen to a hymn or spiritual song.